finos/symphony-bdk-python/README.md

 This is the Symphony BDK for Python to help develop bots and interact with the [Symphony REST APIs](https://developers.symphony.com/restapi/reference).

-Legacy Python BDK is located in the legacy branch of this repo.

 ## Installation and getting started
 The [reference documentation](https://symphony-bdk-python.finos.org/) includes detailed installation instructions as well as a comprehensive